diamond-diadem/diamond-diadem.github.io/content/en/contact/_index.md

 ---

 <h2 align="center">
-    For general questions or comments about DIAMOND, its website, or anything else, write to me at
+    For general questions or comments about DIAMOND, its website, or anything else, write to David at

 <a class="contact-mailto" href="mailto:david.martin-calle@univ-lyon1.fr">david.martin-calle@univ-lyon1.fr</a>
 </h2>